unit-mesh/choco-builder/docs/rag-script/workflow.md

 ## querying

-Querying is a function block for querying data for the workflow.
-You don't need to call it as block.
+querying is a function block for querying data for the workflow. you don't need to call it as block. for example:

-for example:
 ```kotlin
 querying {